nhsconnect/gpconnect-messaging/pages/overview/overview_priority_capabilities.md

 The Send Document capability is defined in this version of the specification.

-{% include roadmap.html content="Send Task and Send Update are roadmap items still to be scoped" %}
+{% include roadmap.html content="Send Task and Send Update are roadmap items." %}